 Finally, the add-ins take this vegan queso recipe from bland to bling!
 Diced tomatoes add acidity, cilantro adds a punch of flavor, and green chiles add a little kick of heat.

-How to Serve Vegan Cashew Queso Dip
+You'll love this Vegan Cashew Queso Dip because it's:

 For something so transformed, this recipe is incredibly easy.
 Here's what you need:

 - Onion Powder